No, no, I just I thought I saw something on TV that had my mouth open, but I didn't.

 With all we know about the risks of concussions in youth sports today, it is unconscionable to televise and celebrate the conduct of a league that directly endangers the health of our children.

-Friday Night Tykes also is, you know, take off Friday Night Lights.
+Friday Night Tykes also is, you know, take off Friday Night Lights, which followed has crew of football players in a small town in Texas.

-Durbin said it's Texas.
+Durbin said, and it's Texas.

 It's not Texas.